TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 However, since the `{LTId_cluster, h1_cluster}` information is public, a curious user may be able to know more about the exact time of exposure.

-### 3.9- Linking the Cléa digital system and the hand-written attendance register
+### 3.9- Linking the CL\'EA digital system and the hand-written attendance register

-The use of the Cléa digital system is based on a voluntary decision of the user, the alternative consisting for this user in leaving her name in the hand-written attendance register.
+The use of the CL\'EA digital system is based on a voluntary decision of the user, the alternative consisting for this user in leaving her name in the hand-written attendance register.
 Consequently, a link between the two systems should be established.
-The following sections explain how this can be done, depending on whether a user tested COVID+ has used the Cléa system or the hand-written attendance register.
+The following sections explain how this can be done, depending on whether a user tested COVID+ has used the CL\'EA system or the hand-written attendance register.

 It should also be noted that there are use-cases where the hand-written attendance register may not exist, for instance in case of digital ticketing.
 In that case, the `locContactMsg` should be ignored, by setting the `locContacMsgPresent` flag to 0.
 Similarly, the Health Authority may decide not to link the two systems together, in which case the `locContacMsgPresent` flag should be set to 0.

 It should also be noted that the link between the two systems is not perfect.
-If the cluster qualification threshold is strictly superior to `1`, it can happen that a given location should be qualified as cluster because the total number of COVID+ persons who were there at the same time is sufficient, but no alert is raised because some of them used the Cléa application, and the others the attendance register.
+If the cluster qualification threshold is strictly superior to `1`, it can happen that a given location should be qualified as cluster because the total number of COVID+ persons who were there at the same time is sufficient, but no alert is raised because some of them used the CL\'EA application, and the others the attendance register.

-#### A user tested COVID+ has used the Cléa system
+#### A user tested COVID+ has used the CL\'EA system

 In that case, the backend server qualifies as a cluster a given location, based on an uploaded QR code (and perhaps previous ones depending on the threshold).
 Since the re-identification of the location is the responsibility of the authority in charge of the manual contact tracing, assumed different from the authority in charge of the backend server, the backend server communicates through a TLS connection the location contact re-identification part of the QR code, encrypted via the public key of the Manual Contact Tracing Authority, along with cluster timing information.